singhvks/singhvks/README.md

 I enable enterprises with **reliable production platforms** using **Machine Learning, Distributed Systems, and Generative AI** supporting their business use cases.

-Currently working as a **Data Science Manager**, while staying deeply hands-on with:

 - AI system architecture
 - model development
 - scalable ML infrastructure